L-Theanine: The Underestimated Amino Acid

 Low-dose melatonin

 Safety: L-theanine is remarkably well-tolerated.
-A review of its mechanism and clinical safety found no observable adverse effect level above 2000 mg/kg/day, indicating very low toxicity risk [4].
+A review of its mechanism and clinical safety found no adverse-effect level above 2000 mg/kg/day, indicating a very low risk of toxicity [4].

 Functional Benefits You Might Notice